 All nomination forms must be accompanied by a nomination statement.
 A nomination statement should address the following information:

 The nomination form may be sent via e-mail or fax.
-E-mail the nomination form to: firstname.lastname@example.org, with the subject line: "WIMG Leadership Award Nomination" or fax it to (202) 626-3141 to Anna Lopez Buck.
+E-mail the nomination form to: email@example.com, with the subject line: "WIMG Leadership Award Nomination," or fax it to (202) 626-3043 to the attention of Yvette Dueser.

-Finalists for the award will be announced in advance of the NLC Congress of Cities in Nashville, Tennessee.
-The winner will be announced and honored along with the other finalists during the annual WIMG Luncheon and Membership Meeting on Friday, November 6, 2015.
-All award finalists should plan to travel to Nashville to be present for the award presentation at approximately 1:00 p.m.
-Lunch starts at 12:30 p.m.
+Finalists for the award will be announced in advance of the NLC annual conference, which will be held November 16-19, 2016 in Pittsburgh, Pennsylvania.
+The winner will be announced and honored along with the other finalists during the annual WIMG Luncheon and Membership Meeting that takes place during the conference.
+All award finalists should plan to travel to Pittsburgh to be present for the award presentation.
 All award nominees and finalists are advised to pay their WIMG dues and fees (which include the luncheon ticket fee) or purchase their separate luncheon tickets for themselves and registered delegate guests in advance of the luncheon event.
 There will be national media coverage of this event along with photos and news features about the award presentation in NLC's electronic member publication The Weekly and on the NLC website at www.nlc.org.

-For any questions related to the Leadership Award, contact Anna Lopez Buck at email@example.com.
+For any questions related to the Leadership Award, contact Yvette Dueser at firstname.lastname@example.org.